 There are certain exclusions from the above small and micro-entity size limits which are set out in the Companies Act 2006.
 Certain types of entity are prohibited from preparing micro-entity accounts for example charities.

+Small companies previously had the option of not filing their profit and loss account and/or directors’ report at Companies House, known as filing ‘filleted’ accounts.
 Small companies have the option of preparing less detailed accounts (abridged accounts) for members, providing every member agrees annually, and will be able to choose to abridge the balance sheet, the profit and loss account or both.
 Charities are also prohibited from preparing abridged accounts.

 Notes of the following should be disclosed at the foot of the balance sheet:

-Only the balance sheet and the footnotes need to be filed at Companies House.
-The profit and loss account does not need to be filed.
 The company does not need to produce (nor file) typical small company notes such as:

 Fair value accounting is not permitted under FRS 105.
 By contrast, FRS 102 Section 1A permits (and in some cases requires) some assets to be measured at fair value annually.